What is hepatitis B?

 Hepatitis B in pregnancy

-Screening of pregnant women for hepatitis B is a routine part of care in pregnancy and is done during the first antenatal visit.
-If a pregnant woman is found to have hepatitis B, she is referred to a specialist.
-It is important that she receives the necessary medical care during pregnancy, to make sure that baby does not catch the infection.
-The baby will need to be vaccinated against hepatitis B when they are born and may need some other treatment.
-Your doctor or obstetrician will discuss this with you.
+Screening for hepatitis B is a routine part of care in pregnancy and is done during the first antenatal visit.
+People diagnosed with hepatitis B in pregnancy are referred to a specialist in managing hepatitis B. The baby will need to be vaccinated against hepatitis B when they are born and may need some other treatment.
+Your antenatal team will discuss this with you.

 Download the Hepatitis B leaflet here.